-31. Blended: Using Disruptive Innovation to Improve Schools – Michael B. Horn, Heather Staker
+Blended: Using Disruptive Innovation to Improve Schools – Michael B Horn, Heather Staker

 Blended is the practical field guide for implementing blended learning techniques in K-12 classrooms.
-Readers will find a step-by-step framework upon which to build a more student-centered system, along with essential advice that provides the expertise necessary to build the next generation of K-12 learning environments.
+Readers will find a step-by-step framework to build a more student-centered system, along with essential advice that provides the expertise necessary to make the next generation of K-12 learning environments.

-32. The Relevant Educator: How Connectedness Empowers Learning – Tom D. Whitby, Steven W. Anderson
+The Relevant Educator: How Connectedness Empowers Learning – Tom D Whitby, Steven W. Anderson

-This information-packed resource from digital experts Anderson and Whitby makes it easy to build a thriving professional network using social media.
-Easy-to-implement ideas, essential tools, and real-life vignettes help teachers learn to: Find and choose the best social media tools, products, and communities.
+This information-packed resource from digital experts Anderson and Whitby make it easy to build a thriving professional network using social media.
+Easy-to-implement ideas, essential tools, and real-life vignettes help a teacher learn to: Find and choose the best social media tools, products, and communities.
 Start and grow a collaborative, high-quality PLN using Twitter, blogging, LinkedIn, and more.

-World-renowned Stanford University psychologist Carol Dweck, in decades of research on achievement and success, has discovered a truly groundbreaking idea-the power of our mindset.
+In decades of research on achievement and success, world-renowned Stanford University psychologist Carol Dweck has discovered a truly groundbreaking idea of the power of our mindset.
 Dweck explains why it’s not just our abilities and talent that bring us success-but whether we approach them with a fixed or growth mindset.

-36. Shaping School Culture: Pitfalls, Paradoxes, and Promises – Terrence E. Deal, Kent D. Peterson
+Shaping School Culture: Pitfalls, Paradoxes, and Promises – Terrence E Deal, Kent D Peterson

-In this thoroughly revised and updated edition of their classic book, Shaping School Culture, Terrence Deal and Kent Peterson address the latest thinking on organizational culture and change and offer new ideas and strategies on how stories, rituals, traditions, and other cultural practices can be used to create positive, caring, and purposeful schools.
+In this thoroughly revised and updated edition of their classic book, Shaping School Culture, Terrence Deal and Kent Peterson address the latest thinking on organizational culture and change.
+They offer new ideas and strategies on how stories, rituals, traditions, and cultural practices create positive, caring, and purposeful schools.